mirandaprivate/dualmatrix/README.md

 ## Subprotocols

-The matrix-multiplication protocol contains three subprotocols:
+The matrix-multiplication protocol contains two subprotocols:
 - Matrix-projection argument
 - Public-inner-product argument
-- Inner product argument in $\mathbb{G}_T$

 The matrix-projection argument is for the following relation: